Ampang LRT station: History

-The station was opened on 16 December 1996, as part of the first phase of the STAR system's opening, alongside 13 adjoining stations along the Sultan Ismail-Ampang route.
-This station also housed a depot for the LRT train services and maintenances.
+The station was opened on 16 December 1996, as part of the first phase of the former STAR LRT system's opening, alongside 13 adjoining stations along the -Ampang route.
+This station also houses a depot for the LRT train services and maintenance.
+This depot was the only depot that served both the LRT Ampang Line and LRT Sri Petaling Line before the opening of the Kuala Sungai Baru depot located near station.